Doubly Inhomogeneous Reinforcement Learning: Notations, conditions and proofs

 \subsection{Proof of Lemma \ref{lemma:consistency}}

 \begin{proof} Notice that for any $k$, under the given assumptions, it follows from Jensen's inequality that $\ell_0(\theta;\mathcal{C}_k,[t_1,t_2])$ is uniquely maximised at $\theta_k^0$ whenever $t_1\ge T-\tau^{(k)}$ \citep[see e.g.,][]{hogg1995introduction}.
-The rest of the proof is divided into two steps.
-The first step is to show the uniform convergence of log-likelihood function.
-The second step is to show the uniform convergence of the estimated parameters.
+The rest of the proof is divided into three steps.
+The first step is to establish the uniform consistency of log-likelihood function.
+The second step is to show the uniform consistency of the estimated parameters.
+The last step derives the rate of convergence.